rampion/kinder-functor/README.md

 `Natural` gives us an alternate destination category for `fmap`, one that lets us map over non-terminal parameters of a parameterized type.

-But our definition of `Functor` also allows us to choose an an alternate source category for `fmap`, so we're not limited to parameters of kind `*`.
+But our definition of `Functor` also allows us to choose an alternate source category for `fmap`, so we're not limited to parameters of kind `*`.

 We saw this for some of the `Functor` instances for `Compose` and `Natural` itself, but